joshisaumil/vsd-soc-design-and-planning/README.md

 It is described using a hardware description language (HDL).

-Example: To add 2 numbers, the ISA will specify details like the opcode for the addition instruction and how the operands are specified.
-The RTL implementation of this would detail:

-- How the operands are fetched from the register file.
-- How the addition is carried out (e.g., using an arithmetic logic unit, ALU).
-- How the result is written back to a register.
-- How signals like the clock and control flags are used to manage this process.

 #### 2. Introduction to RISC-V

 RISC-V (pronounced "risk-five") is an open standard for computer processor architectures.
 It's based on the RISC (Reduced Instruction Set Computing) principles, which emphasize simplicity and efficiency in the set of instructions that the processors can execute.

-Components of a typical **RISC-V SoC (System on Chip)** die include:
-- CPU core
-- Memory management unit
-- Interrupt controller
-- Timers/Clock Management circuits
-- On chip memory
-- Peripherals (GPIO/UART/SPI/USB)
-- Other components

 #### 3. From Software Applications to Hardware